United Healthcare Medicare Advantage Review

 United Healthcare Medicare Advantage policies

-United Healthcare serves the entire nation with an average Medicare Star Rating of 3.6 out of 5,4 but not all plans are available in all areas.
-We sampled plans in areas across the country and found the following types of plans:
+United Healthcare serves the entire nation with an average Medicare Star Rating of 3.9 out of 5,4 but not all plans are available in all areas.
+United Healthcare offers the following types of plans (each of which may include drug coverage):5

 - Health Maintenance Organization (HMO)